The Bushnell H2O 8×42 roof prisms have a very versatile magnification for many applications: hiking, bird watching, going to sea, or spotting animals.

 The field of view

-The range of the visual field is excellent.
+The field of view of the Bushnell H2O 8×42 is as wide as that of some high-end binoculars.
 With a horizontal range of 136 meters at 1000 meters away, you will enjoy a very wide panorama that will make you miss nothing of what is happening around you.

 The Verdict!